Australia Davis Cup team: 2010's

 In the 2010 Davis Cup, Australia easily advanced through the Asia/Oceania playoffs with 5–0 defeats of Chinese Taipei and Japan.
 Australia then played a home tie against Belgium, losing 3–2.

 For the fourth year in a row, Australia started its 2011 Davis Cup campaign in the Asia/Oceania playoffs.
-Australia then advanced to the 2011 Davis Cup World Group Play-offs, where it received a home tie against seeded Switzerland.
+Australia then advanced to the 2011 Davis Cup World Group play-offs, where it received a home tie against seeded Switzerland.
 Played on grass at the Royal Sydney Golf Club in Sydney, Australia, Australia lost to Switzerland 3–2.

 Australia began its 2012 Davis Cup again in the Asia/Oceania playoffs.
 Australia easily beat for China in the first round with a 5–0 victory and South Korea in the semifinals with a 5–0 win.
 Australia faced Germany in Hamburg, losing the tie 3–2.

 Rivalries

 Australia and the United States

 Having both teams dominate the competition for 36 years, Australia and the United States have had an intense rivalry in Davis Cup.

 They have played each other in the Davis Cup final on 29 separate occasions, with Australia leading the head-to-head 15–14.
 The first Davis Cup final meeting was in 1908 in which Australia triumphed 3–2.
 In fact, Australia won the first three Davis Cup final ties between the two, in the aforementioned 1908, 1909 and 1911.
 The final Davis Cup meeting between the pair was in 1990, in which the U.S. won 3–1.

 In recent years, the rivalry has waned, while the two teams had not played each other from 1999 to 2016, when Australia hosted the U.S. in Round 1 of the 2016 Cup.
-The two teams met again in the second round of the 2017 Davis Cup, which extended their total meetings to 47.
-As of the completion of the 2017 meeting, the ledger stands at 26–21 in favour of the U.S.
+The two teams last met in the quarterfinal of the 2024 Davis Cup, which extended their total meetings to 48.
+As of the completion of the 2024 meeting, the ledger stands at 26–22 in favour of the U.S.

 Recent performances

-2020–21 Davis Cup — Group Stage.
+2020–21 Davis Cup – group stage

-Australia qualified for the Davis Cup Finals but did not advance past the group stage.
+Australia qualified for the Davis Cup finals but did not advance past the group stage.
 They finished with an overall match record of 2–1.

-2022 Davis Cup — Finalist.
+2022 Davis Cup – finalist

 Australia finished as Davis Cup finalists for the twentieth time.
 They finished with an overall match record of 5–2.

+2023 Davis Cup – finalist

+Australia finished as Davis Cup finalists for the second consecutive year and thirteenth time overall.
+They finished with an overall match record of 4–2.

 Players

-Current squad
+Current team

+The following players were selected for the 2025 Davis Cup Qualifiers second round held in Sydney, Australia.